stefanieklogan/Homework6Weather/README.md

 * The 5-day forecast is comprehensive with icons to match future weather as well as projected temp & humidity data-points.

 * My search history is mine to control.
-It will reload when I return.
 I am able to clear history when I desire.

 <a name="psuedo"></a>
 ## Psuedo code